Facts and Figures

 Limitations of UBC animal statistics

-As per limitations of all CCAC institutions many animals used in dissection for undergraduate teaching are not included.
+As per limitations of all CCAC institutions many animals used in dissection for undergraduate teaching are not included in the data provided.